Cryptographic approach to Quantum Metrology

+One could also consider generalizing the protocol to a multipartite scenario, illustrated in Figure~\ref{fig:QASMultipartite}.
+This would be a practical tool for any spatially distributed quantum metrology scheme \cite{komar2014quantum, ge2018, proctor2018, rubio2020}.
+Here, a central node is connected to external nodes via quantum channels, which may be simultaneously intercepted by a malicious adversary.
+The central node sends a portion of an entangled quantum state to each of the external nodes, after which the external nodes encode a local parameter on their portion of the quantum state for a spatially distributed quantum metrology scheme.
+The trap code can be adopted in this spatially distributed and multipartite setting since the decryption operations are local, and thus recover the same notions of privacy and soundness.

+In this article we devised an estimation strategy for a general quantum metrology problem in the presence of the a malicious adversary.
+We quantify how the uncertainty in the resource biases the estimate of the unknown parameter and decreases the overall precision.
+These results are similar in flavour to those of noisy quantum metrology \cite{escher2011a, demkowicz2012}; however, crucially, here we make no assumption on the type of `noise' or that it acts honestly.
+Of course, for the estimation results to be practical, we must certify that the overall resource is at least similar to the resource in the ideal setting sans malicious adversary, given by Eq.~\eqref{eqn:bound}.
+We demonstrate that such a statement can be made by incorporating a cryptographic protocol with a necessary notion of soundness.

-The two protocols differ in practicability and efficiency.
+The cryptographic scenario that we consider is when the underlying quantum metrology problem utilizes an unsecured quantum channel, similar to that of the work in \cite{huang2019}.
+We present two completely private protocols, which differ in practicability and efficiency.
 Although the Clifford code is more efficient, the required entanglement is highly impractical.
-In contrast the trap code is only slightly more demanding than non-secure versions, requiring only local Clifford (Pauli plus Hadamard) rotations for encryption.
-These protocols can also be made more robust to noise by tweaking acceptance parameters, as done for similar protocols, for example \cite{unnikrishnan2020authenticated}.
+In contrast, the trap code is only slightly more demanding than nonsecure versions, requiring only local Clifford operations for encryption.
+Although the results are derived with single parameter quantum metrology in mind, the methodology used can be easily extended to multiparameter estimation strategies \cite{szczykulska2016,ragy2016}.
+Similarly, we assumed a specific (common) estimation strategy; nonetheless, the mathematical methodology can be adapted to other estimation strategies.

-\textbf{Acknowledgments.} We acknowledge support of the European Unions Horizon 2020 Research and Innovation Programme under Grant Agreement No. 820445 (QIA), and the ANR through the ANR-17-CE24-0035 VanQuTe.
+\textbf{Acknowledgments.} We acknowledge the support of the European Unions Horizon 2020 Research and Innovation Programme under Grant Agreement No. 820445 (QIA), and the ANR through the ANR-17-CE24-0035 VanQuTe.

 \onecolumngrid